gelatodigital/verifier-node-arb-blueberry/README.md

 1. Create a Cloud Run job pulling the `gelatodigital/blueberry-verifier` image.
 2. Set up the environment variables.
 3. Add a scheduler trigger to execute the container every hour.

+## Smart Contracts

+As part of the Verifier Node package, Gelato provides 3 smart contracts essential for this service.
+Read the specs of the smart contracts [here](https://github.com/gelatodigital/verifier-node-arb-blueberry/blob/master/SmartContracts.md).

 ---